 Together with fellow spinner Len Muncer, his fine bowling saw the Springboks collapse for 54 without loss to 83 all out as they chased a victory target of 147.
 In the space of just three-quarters of an hour, Jim McConnon took 6 for 10 including a hat trick.
-This magnificent efforts of Jim, make Glamorgan the first county side to defeat the South Africans on their tour.
+These magnificent efforts of Jim, make Glamorgan the first county side to defeat the South Africans on their tour.

-In all Jim McConnon took 136 wickets in 1951 season.
+In all Jim McConnon took 136 wickets in the 1951 season.
 This remarkable performance at St Helen’s saw the tall off-spinner move onto the fringe of the English team.
 After taking a career-best 8 for 36 against Nottinghamshire at Trent Bridge.
 Jim won selection in the Commonwealth XI for their tour to India in 1953-54.

 Despite never playing again for England.
 Jim continued to be an effective spinner at the county level and formed a successful partnership with Don Shepherd.
 Who had converted to spin from the seam?
 Jim McConnon took 99 wickets in the 1957 season.
-And then 113 wickets in 1959 as well as developing into a forceful later order batsman.
+And then 113 wickets in 1959 as well as developing into a forceful later-order batsman.
 He scored his career-best 95 against Middlesex at the Arms Park in 1958.

 Jim McConnon had first joined Glamorgan at the age of 28 after a spell as a professional footballer with Aston Villa and various Welsh League clubs.
 He soon established a name for himself as an off-spin bowler.
 At that time, Jim McConnon doubted his own abilities.

 But with gently cajoling by captain Wilf Wooler and other senior players.
 McConnon developed into a bowler with sharp spin and clever flight.
 His name entered the notebooks of the England selectors.
-However, he missed much of 1952 with a knee injury but he returned to the side in 1953 and took 97 wickets first-class wickets.
+However, he missed much of 1952 with a knee injury, but he returned to the side in 1953 and took 97 wickets first-class wickets.

 He was also a more than useful lower-order batsman.
 His standing as a potential Test spinner was confirmed with his selection in the Commonwealth touring party in India in 1953-54.
-Jim McConnon enjoyed further success in 1954, and besides claiming 105 wickets he was selected in the England side for two Tests against Pakistan.
+Jim McConnon enjoyed further success in 1954, and besides claiming 105 wickets he was selected in the England side for two tests against Pakistan.

 He started his Test career with a return of 3 for 12 from six overs, as well as four catches.
 This performance was rewarded with a place on the Ashes Tour of 1954-55.
 It did not prove to be a happy hour for him.
-He formed a highly potent off the spin partnership with Don Shepherd.
+He formed a highly potent off-the-spin partnership with Don Shepherd.